YamilaTimmer/dynamic-modelling-of-cancer/README.md

 **Model evaluation**

 The $d$ allometric factor gives flexibility, and it can be optimized for the different tumor phases.
 This makes the model better than the standard exponential and linear models.
-The limitations, however come to the fact that $d$ will never truly reach 0, therefore there will always be growth.
+The limitations, however, come to the fact that $d$ will never truly reach 0, therefore there will always be growth.

 ---
 ### Von Bertalanffy Model